 In many countries, the increase of women’s participation in the labor market began in the late 1960s, while in the Mediterranean area data showed trends that are more discontinuous.
 In Italy and in Greece there was an alternation of growth and decline over time, while in Spain the increase in female activity rate was constant, although starting from a relatively low level, and it grew up slowly in the mid-1980s [20

 ].
 Concerning Italy, data highlight a decrease at the end of 1960s, followed by a subsequent growth.
 This period marks the beginning of the economic boom with the increased level of industrialization and the general improvement of living conditions, hitherto confined mainly to agriculture.
 The growing female participation in the labor market not only depends on the changing labor demand, but also on women’s active role in starting to seek out-of-home jobs.
 This trend increased also later in 1980s and 1990s.

 The female activity rate largely depends on the number of children: especially passing the threshold of the first child, which lowers the rate by 10%–20%.
 These data confirm a close relationship between extra domestic work and family situations.
 Moreover, the subsequent reintegration, which should be realized in the age range 41–50, is not implemented at all.

 shows the substantial difference in pensions received by women and men and it reflects different life trajectories and pension systems.
 In all European countries, there is a difference between male and female retirement income, always in favor of men.
-Firstly, and most importantly, gender gaps in pensions in EU are very wide; secondly, these gaps are very different and one of the most important sources of differentiation between member states is the extent to which there remain gender gaps in coverage, i.e., the extent to which women (more than men) do not have their own independent access to pension system benefits .
+Firstly, and most importantly, gender gaps in pensions in EU are very wide; secondly, these gaps are very different and one of the most important sources of differentiation between member states is the extent to which there remain gender gaps in coverage, i.e.

 3. Old Women’s Pension, Work-Family Issue, and Pensions Reforms